How to improve GRE score from 308 t0 324 in one month?

 Preparation can become really messy if you have very little time left.
 Moreover, you cannot prepare EVERYTHING in such a short time.
 I assigned my last 5 days for full-length GRE practice tests ONLY and all the preceding remaining days for preparation.

 I made a simple structure for the prep.
 I knew my strength was the quant section, and I could not afford to lose any points in that if I wanted a 320+ score.
 I took a free online full-length GRE test by KAPLAN first thing before I started the prep.
 I got a 159ish score on quant and 149ish on verbal.
 Not that good a score, but what happened was that I got to analyze my mistakes at the end of the test.
 KAPLAN gives you details like how much time you took to solve each question, what type of questions did you answer correctly most, and what type you answered wrong most.
 So I recognized weakness and started my GRE test prep giving the most important to that.
-I used Manhattan 8 books (weak topics), and ETS Official guide, ETS Quant (paid version).
+I used the ETS Official guide, ETS Quant (paid version).
 I practiced from these sources and also used online sources for GRE questions.
-One important online source is Scholar Den website itself; they have legit real GRE questions and it is really important that you know what kind of questions are you going to face.
+One important online source is the Scholar Den website itself; they have high-quality questions and it is really important that you know what kind of questions are you going to face.